Barris Industries

 Barris Industries, Inc. was an American game show production company that was founded by Chuck Barris.

 History

-Barris founded his company on June 14, 1965 as Chuck Barris Productions.
+Barris founded his company on June 14, 1965 as Chuck Barris Productions, after a stint at ABC daytime in the West Coast where he developed The Rebus Game, using the naming convention he used for future Barris game shows.
 The company's first series was an unsold pilot called People Pickers.
-Its first successful program was The Dating Game; it was known for producing other hit game shows such as The Newlywed Game and The Gong Show.
+Its first successful program was The Dating Game; after a successful run on daytime, it was expanded to a more well-known primetime version which was also successful in the ratings, it was known for producing other hit game shows such as The Newlywed Game and The Gong Show.
 The latter title eventually became a movie released by Universal Pictures in 1980.
-Chuck Barris Productions was incorporated on October 2, 1968.
-It had its first game show in syndication in 1969, the short-lived The Game Game (credited as Chuck Barris Games Shows, Inc. [sic]).
-In 1981, Barris renamed Chuck Barris Productions, Inc. as Barris Industries, Inc.
+Barris later expanded in 1966 to produce more product exclusively for ABC, such as the game show Dream Girl of '67, The Family Game and How's Your Mother-in-Law?, which was unsuccessful in the ratings.